cairo-book/cairo-book/src/ch07-04-bringing-paths-into-scope-with-the-use-keyword.md

 alexandria_math = { git = "https://github.com/keep-starknet-strange/alexandria.git", branch = "cairo-v2.3.0-rc0" }
 ```

 If you want to import multiple packages in your project, you need to create only one `[dependencies]` section and list all the desired packages beneath it.
-You can also specify develoment dependencies by declaring a `[dev-dependencies]` section.
+You can also specify development dependencies by declaring a `[dev-dependencies]` section.

 After that, simply run `scarb build` to fetch all external dependencies and compile your package with all the dependencies included.